 Selection of a research project involving scientific literature search, followed by laboratory work required for solution of the problem.

-Results presented in a thesisand a poster presentation.
-Staff.
+Research may be conducted on the Chemistry/Physics Floor or at a local research laboratory in the form of a mentored internship.
+Results presented in a thesis, oral, and a poster presentation.
+Students must concurrently enroll in CHEM390.
+Berger, Canfield, Chen, Gunn, Gurney, Lee, Kaplan, Walker.